 Celebrate just the two of you

-Amidst the flurry of phonecalls and congratulations cards, your engagement can start to feel a bit like public property.
+Amid the flurry of phone calls and congratulations cards, your engagement can start to feel a bit like public property.
 Set an evening aside to go for a low-key dinner to get away from the hustle and bustle of wedding planning, and enjoy time just being a couple.
-Try to keep the conversation away from your upcoming nuptials too - sometimes it's nice to take some time out from it all!
+Try to keep the conversation away from your upcoming nuptials too – sometimes it’s nice to take some time out from it all!

 Book yourself in for regular facials